Traveling Back to the former Island of No Return | Culion Island, Palawan

 The controversial Gov. Gen. Wood

-Credited for his efforts in gathering money from the United States to fund for leprosy research, Wood was also involved in the infamous "More Crate Massacre" in 1906 — a “battle” according to US Military but was questioned by author Mark Twain, “In what way was it a battle?”
+Credited for his efforts in gathering money from the United States to fund leprosy research, Wood was also involved in the infamous "Moro Crater Massacre" in nineteen hundred six—a “battle” according to the US Military but was questioned by author Mark Twain, “In what way was it a battle?”

 Tres Bolas

-Consumed with mixed feelings regarding Wood's tenure in the Philippines, I joined our group towards the other historical remnants of the Old Culion; the Grand Stairway, Rizal Plaza, Obras Publicas and the interesting structures the Tres Bolas.
-Appearing like taller igloo houses, the Tres Bolas was used as a public toilet and bath in the 1920s.
+Consumed with mixed feelings regarding Wood's tenure in the Philippines, I joined our group towards the other historical remnants of the Old Culion; the Grand Stairway, Rizal Plaza, Obras Publicas, and the interesting structures of the Tres Bolas.
+Appearing like taller igloo houses, the Tres Bolas was used as a public toilet and bath in the nineteen-twenties.

 Rizal Plaza

-The small island town of Culion projects a sleepy vibe that most travelers can easily overlook and mistake as "nothing's special there".
-Upon further examination though, Culion hides a very fascinating history that will teach us the effects of discrimination and isolation, and the importance of empathy and resiliency.
+The small island town of Culion projected a sleepy vibe that most travelers could easily overlook and mistake as "nothing special there".
+Upon further examination though, Culion hid a very fascinating history that would teach us the effects of discrimination and isolation, and the importance of empathy and resiliency.